leomonta/icb/README.md

 	--gen                 writes in the current directory an empty `icb.json` file -n <num-of-threads>   number of parallel threads to execute at the same time, default 12 -h, --help            print this screen
+	--clean               clean the contents of the temp dir for the given profile, if no profile was specified, remove the entire directory

 printing options